 One of the most distinctive behaviors of Red Claw Crayfish is their tendency to be escape artists.
 They are excellent climbers and will use any opportunity to try and escape their tank if given the chance.
 This means that a secure lid is a must when keeping these creatures.
 It’s not uncommon to find your crayfish attempting to climb the heater cord or the filter intake tube, so be prepared for these adventurous escapades.

 Another important aspect of their behavior is their territorial nature.
 Red Claw Crayfish are known to be quite aggressive, especially towards their own kind.
 They will often fight with other crayfish, especially in a tank that is too small or doesn’t have enough hiding spots.
-This is why it’s crucial to provide plenty of caves and hiding placesOpens in a new tab. in your tank to help minimize aggression.
+This is why it’s crucial to provide plenty of caves and hiding places in your tank to help minimize aggression.

 Lastly, Red Claw Crayfish are nocturnal creatures.
 They are most active during the night, which means you might not see much of them during the day.
 However, this doesn’t mean they’re not interesting to watch.
 Once the lights go out, they come alive, and their true personality shines.